sudokrew/.github/.github/ISSUE_TEMPLATE/Bug.md

 ---
-name: "Report a bug :bug:"
+name: "Report a bug 🐛"
 about: "Found an unexpected issue?
 Report it so that it's not forgotten!"
 labels: "bug"
 ---